kmanoleff/rectangles/README.md

 - the rectangles are adjacent, meaning sharing a side

 # Input
 - The input should be a set of 8 integers defining the two rectangles.
-The first 4 represent the first triangle, the last 4 the second triangle.
+The first 4 represent the first rectangle, the last 4 the second rectangle.
 Each rectangle has a pair of (x,y) coordinates representing the lower left corner and the upper right corner.

 # Build